Frequently Asked Questions

 PLEASE NOTE : As seen below, add quotation marks if you include a SMILES string.
 Likewise,use quotes around the whole query if split drugnames (two words) occur.

-The API by default returns data in the form of JSON strings.
-These objects can easily be unpacked in most languages, and allow for convenient transfer of nested arrays.
-The following hierarchical components are provided as keys in each response written to your outfile:
+The API by returns data in the form of a CSV file.
+Therefore the data is human readable but can also be easily processed in most languages and many software.
+The following columns and information is provided in each response written to your outfile:

-smiles : if using canonical SMILE input type, the input smiles, otherwise empty string
+input : If using name input type, the compound name, if using canonical SMILE input type, the input smiles

 acute_tox : If selected, the acute toxicity prediction with LD50, toxicity class and prediction accuracy data